MichaelVessia/create-slideshow/README.md

 ### Optional (but recommended)
 - **exiftool** OR **ImageMagick** - for automatic image rotation based on EXIF data
   - The script will work without these, but images may not be correctly oriented
+- **yt-dlp** - for downloading audio from YouTube
+  - Required only if you want to use YouTube URLs for background music
+  - The script will work without this, but won't be able to download YouTube audio

 ### Installation